ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 etc.) and a general structure template to highlight semantic relationships and capable of resolving potential discrepancies will be introduced.
 A section of context awareness will provide further insight on how Attestation procedures are vital to ongoing work in the IETF (e.g. I2NSF & tokbind).
 The definitions in the section about RATS are still self-describing in this version.
 Additional explanatory text will be added to provide more context and coherence.

 ### The Lying Endpoint Problem

 A very prominent goal of RATS is to address the "lying endpoint problem".
 The lying endpoint problem is characterized as a condition of a Computing Context where the information or behavior embedded, created, relayed, stored, or emitted by the Computing Context is not "correct" according to expectations of the authorized system designers, operators and users.
 There can be multiple reasons why these expectations are incorrect, either from malicious Activity, unanticipated conditions or accidental means.
-The observed behavior, nevertheless appears to be a compromised Computing Context.
+The observed behavior, nevertheless, appears to be a compromised Computing Context.

 Attempts to "scrub" the data or "proxy" control elements implies the existence of a more fundamental trusted endpoint that is operating correctly.
-Therefore, Attestation - the technology designed to detect and mitigate the "lying endpoint problem" – must be trusted to behave correctly independent of other controls.
+Therefore, Remote Attestation - the technology designed to detect and mitigate the "lying endpoint problem" – must be trusted to behave correctly independent of other controls.

 Consequently, a “lying endpoint” cannot also be a “trusted system”.

-Remote Attestation procedures are intended to enable the consumer of information emitted by an Computing Context to assess the validity and integrity of the information transferred.
-The approach is based on the assumption that if Evidence can be provided in order to prove the integrity of every software instance installed involved in the Activity of creating the emitted information in question, the emitted information can be considered valid and integer.
+Remote Attestation procedures are intended to enable the consumer of information emitted by a Computing Context to assess the validity and integrity of the information transferred.
+The approach is based, for example, on the assumption that if attestation evidence can be provided in order to prove the integrity of every software instance installed involved in the activity of creating the emitted information in question, the emitted information can be considered valid and integer.

 In contrast, such Evidence has to be impossible to create if the software instances used in a Computing Context are compromised.
-Attestation activities that are intended to create this Evidence therefore also to also provide guarantees about the validity of the Evidence they can create.
+Attestation activities that are intended to create this Evidence therefore also provide guarantees about the validity of the Evidence they can create.

 ### How the RATS Architecture Addresses the Lying Endpoint Problem

 RATS imply the involvement of at least two players (roles) who seek to overcome the lying endpoint problem.
 The Verifier wishes to consume application data supplied by a Computing Context.
 But before application data is consumed, the Verifier obtains Attestation Evidence about the Computing Context to assess likelihood of poisoned data due to endpoint compromise or failure.
-Attestation argues that an object's integrity characteristics should not be believed until rationale for believability is presented to the subject seeking to interact with the object.
+Remote Attestation argues that a systems's integrity characteristics should not be believed until rationale for believability is presented to the relying party seeking to interact with the system.

 An Interconnect defines an untrusted channel between subject and object wherein the rationale for believability is securely exchanged.
 The type of interconnect technology could vary widely, ranging from GPIO pins, to a PC peripheral IO bus, to the Internet, to a direct physical connection, to a wireless radio-receiver association, or to a world wide mesh of peers.
 In other words, virtually every kind communication path could be used as the "Interconnect" in RATS.
 In fact, a single party could take on all roles at the same time (e.g. Self Encrypting Devices).

-Attestation evidence can be thought of as the topics of the exchange.
-Evidence may be structured in an interoperable format called Claims that may include references to the Claimants which are asserting the claims.
-RATS aims to define "interoperable Remote Attestation" such that evidence can be created and consumed by different ecosystem entities and can be securely exchanged by a broad set of network protocols.
+Attestation evidence can be thought of as the topics of the exchange that is created the operational primitives of a root of trust for reporting.
+Evidence may be structured in an interoperable format called claims that may include references to the claimants which are asserting the claims.
+RATS aims to define "interoperable Remote Attestation" such that evidence can be created and consumed by different ecosystem systems and can be securely exchanged by a broad set of network protocols.

 # RATS Terminology